qiushiyan/old-website/content/post/50-years-of-data-science/index.markdown

 -   Science-Wide Meta Analysis: the idea of “analyzing what people have analyzed” across disciplines
 -   Cross-Study Analysis: To study the validation of different studies on the same dataset. \* Cross-Workflow Analysis: To study the impact of analysis workflow on results

-All these 3 approaches, comtribute to enhancing the validity of the scientific literature.
+All these 3 approaches, contribute to enhancing the validity of the scientific literature.

 # Next 50 years

 At the end, what about the next 50 years of data science?

 -   Research will be more open and reproducible.
 Code sharing, data sharing will allow large numbers of datasets and analysis workflows to be derived from studies science-wide
--   All scientific publifications will be transformed to data thta can be mined
+-   All scientific publications will be transformed to data thta can be mined
 -   Ample data will be available to measure the performance of algorithms and models across a whole ensemble of situations

 # Conclusion